-The below figures represent sample products that are being developed with stakeholder input from the crabbing and fishing communities of Chesapeake Bay.
-The COMT project is working with NOAA’s Research Transition Acceleration Program (RTAP) to transition these hypoxia products to be hosted by the IOOS Mid-Atlantic Regional Association (MARACOOS).
+The below figures represent sample products from the Hypoxia Forecast Tool (see www.vims.edu/hypoxia) that are being developed with stakeholder input from the recreational and commercial fishing communities of Chesapeake Bay.
+The COMT project is working with NOAA CO-OPS to transition these hypoxia forecasts to the Chesapeake Bay Operational Forecast System (https://tidesandcurrents.noaa.gov/ofs/cbofs/cbofs.html).
+In the future these products will also be hosted by the IOOS Mid-Atlantic Regional Association (MARACOOS).

 Project Lead is Marjy Friedrichs, Virginia Institute of Marine Science.